phackt/phackt.github.io/about.md

 **Who is the dude?**

 I'm a web applications developper for several years and infosec fanatic since i was a teenager.
-For the french dudes, may be HZV, Hackademy Mag & School, Zataz, NDH sounds familiar ;).
+For the french dudes, may be HZV, Hackademy Mag & School, Zataz, NDH sounds familiar.
 ```
   _____        _             _ _
  | ____|_ __  (_) ___  _   _| | |